 He is originally from Germany, but America’s fascination with him was instant and enduring.
 Dachshunds are also popular designer dogs, with the Chiweenie and the Doxle being two of the most prominent.

 As the Jackshund is a rare mixed dog breed, it is more than likely that he will be a first or second-generation pup.
 As such, there is no breed standard, and he could turn out more like one parent over the other.
 Thankfully, most Jackshunds inherit the best of both worlds.

 If you can be sure of one thing, it’s that the Jackshund is lots and lots of fun.
 Both of his parents are full of beans, so you can be sure that this pup has twice as many!
 He likes to be the center of attention, so you need to be sure that you can provide him with lots of time and energy.
 If you want peace and quiet, this little pup is not the one for you.

 He also makes a fantastic watchdog because both of his parents are suspicious of strangers.
 They will not quietly accept a stranger into their yard without announcing it.
 This is great if you like this doggy trait, not so much if you have neighbors who are sensitive to noisy dogs.
 Thankfully, once he knows someone, he will warm up to them as though they are his family.

-He is an intense pooh for sure, and needs lots of stimulation.
-All of his personality traits combined means that he is not suited to a novice dog owner.
+He is an intense pooch for sure and needs lots of stimulation.
+All of his personality traits combined mean that he is not suited to a novice dog owner.
 The Jackshund needs an experienced dog owner who is ready for the challenge.
 If you aren’t prepared for him, you’ll find a problematic dog on your hands.
 And not forgetting your prized lawn that he’ll dig up in seconds.